-No process is perfect immediately.
-Perfection is a ceaseless effort that requires honest analysis followed by tweaks and improvements.
+No business process is perfect immediately.
+Reaching perfection in business process management requires honest analysis followed by tweaks and improvements.

 Process optimization methods can help guide those tweaks and improvements.
 With process optimization, the ultimate goal is to help you be more efficient by adjusting certain aspects of your project or business—whether it be operating procedures, equipment and resources management, or a control loop—to name a few.

-It’s also important to understand how each process interacts with one another in an effort to break down the barriers between silos and increase process collaboration across owners.
+It’s also important to understand how each business process interacts with one another in an organization to break down the barriers between silos and increase process collaboration.
 Once these details are considered, only then can you make fully-informed decisions around projects.